Plnt/lightning-lizards/README.md

 Lightning talks at SUSE Prague.

 Hey, SUSE hacker!
 Come and enjoy awesome lightning talks at our Prague office.
-Every month's last Thursday, 17:00 - 18:00 CET.
+Every month's last Tuesday, 17:00 - 18:00 CET.
 Want to get notified in advance about the speakers and topics?
 Send an email to bkutil at SUSE domain.

 ## Next

-The next show is Feb 26th 2015, 17:00 in the Orange conf room.
+The next show is Mar 31th 2015, 17:00 in the Orange conf room.

 ## Speakers